 HelpYourNGO will not charge any fees for these donations.
 100% of your contributions will be disbursed on a weekly basis to the NGOs based on the need.

 Based on NGO programs reviewed by our Research Analysts, we have listed the following donation options:

 Apnalaya works with casual labourers in Shivaji Nagar, Mumbai.
 Their target beneficiaries earn less than Rs 6,000 a month, and bank transfers will enable them to keep their heads above water.
 In Mumbai the lockdown was in place since March 22nd.
 Work is scarce and finances are dry.

-YUVA has identified 1,500 families most in need - those forced to beg for a living, carpenters, rag pickers, waste workers, housekeeping staff, those working in small establishments like roadside eateries.
+YUVA has conducted a rapid assessment to identify families most in need - those forced to beg for a living, carpenters, rag pickers, waste workers, housekeeping staff, those working in small establishments like roadside eateries.
 They will focus first on groups with especially vulnerable persons including senior citizens, differently-abled persons, women-headed households and children.
 Their initial efforts were with the homeless in Kurla, Sion, Dadar, Jogeshwari and other parts of Mumbai.

 AfterTaste is a woman-run organisation operating in Ambojwadi, Mumbai.
 They train underprivileged unskilled women as artisans and employ them to create products for sale.
 They had to shut their manufacturing units as news of Coronavirus spread, and have no idea of when they will be back at work again.
 The women live in slum communities near AfterTaste's centres.

 PLS has targeted families in Rajasthan dependent on a member earning daily wages of Rs 300.
 These families are hit hard as production has been shut down and work and earnings are not available.